-The book collection holds nearly all of the books published by such diverse Portsmouth Abbey alumni authors, such as Vincent Cronin ‘40, Keith Botsford ’44, E.J.
-Dionne ’69, Christopher Buckley ’70, John Gregory Dunne ’50, Dom Julian Stead ’43, Thomas Mullen ’92 and Michael C. J. Putnam ’50.
-The faculty reading club often reads books by alumni authors.
+The book collection holds a substantial collection of books published by alumni/ae authors, such as Vincent Cronin ‘40, Keith Botsford ’44, E.J.
+Dionne ’69, Christopher Buckley ’70, John Gregory Dunne ’50, Dom Julian Stead ’43, Thomas Mullen ’92, Michael C. J. Putnam ’50, and Leila Howland ’94 .